albirrkarim/mozilla-hubs-installation-detailed/README.md

 The end purpose of this repo is to install fully self-hosted hubs.
 See [the difference between this repo and the hubs-cloud](https://github.com/albirrkarim/mozilla-hubs-installation-detailed/blob/main/DIFFERENCE.md) first.

+## News

+- 16 oct 2023.
+Now mozilla hubs launching [Mozilla Hubs Community Edition](https://hubs.mozilla.com/labs/welcoming-community-edition/), its the way you can install self-hosted hubs, its official method. but i havn't trying yet.
+Take my repo as development reference and supportive techinal thing.
+Please Follow the official one.

+- feb 2022 - oct 2023. maybe this repo is the only way you can install self-hosted hubs.

 Let's help each other.

 If you have advice or experience sharing about: